ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 servers the main challenge here is to securely generate, rotate, and synchronize keys across machines.

-### Concluding Session Resumption

-Using abbreviated handshakes we can establish a secure connection with a single round-trip and very light computation.
-Unfortunately this requires that the client rather recently connected to the server before, as session caches usually don't store data for long.
-Good server setups will rotate session ticket keys regularly so even tickets might be invalid on the next visit.

 ## Full Handshakes in TLS 1.3

-As already said above, static RSA key exchanges have been removed from the TLS 1.3 draft because they cannot provide forward secrecy.
+As already said above, static RSA key exchanges have been removed from the TLS v1.3 draft because they cannot provide forward secrecy.
 That's a great start!

 Another good change is that the `ChangeCipherSpec` protocol (yes, it's actually a protocol, not a message) was removed as well.
-With TLS 1.3 every message after following the `ServerHello` message is encrypted with the so-called ephemeral secret.
+With TLS v1.3 every message following the `ServerHello` message is encrypted with the so-called ephemeral secret.
 This locks out passive adversaries very early in the game.
+The `EncryptedExtensions` message was added to carry extensions that can be encrypted because they aren't needed to set up secure communication.

-{% img /images/tls13-hs-ecdhe.png 600 Full TLS 1.3 Handshake with Ephemeral Diffie-Hellman Key Exchange %}
+{% img /images/tls13-hs-ecdhe.png 600 Full TLS v1.3 Handshake with Ephemeral Diffie-Hellman Key Exchange %}

 The probably most important change (with regard to 1-RTT) is the removal of the `ServerKeyExchange` and `ClientKeyExchange` messages.
-The (EC)DHE parameters and public keys are now sent in special *KeyShare* extensions, a new type of extension to be included in the `ServerHello` and `ClientHello` messages.
+The DH parameters and public keys are now sent in special *KeyShare* extensions, a new type of extension to be included in the `ServerHello` and `ClientHello` messages.
+Moving this data into Hello extensions keeps the handshake compatible with TLS v1.2 clients as it doesn't change the order of messages.

-The client sends a list of *KeyShare* values, a value consisting of a named (EC)DH group and the appropriate public value.
+The client sends a list of *KeyShare* values, a value consisting of a named (EC)DH group and an ephemeral public value.
 If the server accepts it must respond with one of the proposed groups and its own public value.
 If the server does not support any of the proposed key shares then it will respond with `HelloRetryRequest` and the client may then try again with a different